kubeedge/kubeedge/docs/configuration/cri.md

 ## containerd

-Docker 18.09 ships with containerd, so you needn’t install `containerd` manually, otherwise install `containerd` in this way,
+Docker 18.09 ships with `containerd`, so you should not need to install it manually.
+If you do not have `containerd`, you may install it by running the following:

 ```bash
 # Install containerd